 The Guaria Morada is no stranger in local Costa women. homes.
 In fact, “Campesinos,” or indigenous farmers, say the radiant beauty of the reflects the beauty of Costa

 Orchids predominate in a tropical climate, and there are more than 1500 native to Costa Rica.
 The Guaria Morada is a fundamental part of the countries folklore and tradition.
-According to Costa culture, the Guaria Morada brings and luck.
-It symbolizes family harmony and union.
+According to Costa culture, the Guaria Morada is said to bring and is a powerful symbol of the harmony between families.
 Also believed to bring peace, love, and hope!

 Presently, there is an Annual Alajuela Costa Rica, usually in October.
 The Show in Costa Rica, a fabulous anticipated event for lovers.
 The show is not only a great place to learn about this but also raises awareness about endangered and efforts to protect them such as (Guaria Turrialba), Peristeria elata (Espíritu Santo) Psychopsis krameriana (Mariposa), Trichopilia suavis and Guarianthe skinneri (Guaria Morada – the Costa ).
 The event is held by the Alajuela Association.
 Show in